-- 40.-(1) Paragraphs (2) to (4) apply to a licence which- - (a) was granted, or deemed to be granted, by the Treasury under regulation 9 of the 2012 Regulations, - (b) was in effect immediately before the relevant date, and - (c) authorises conduct which would (on and after the relevant date, and in the absence of paragraphs (2) to (4)) be prohibited under Part 3 (Finance), and such a licence is referred to in this regulation as "an existing financial sanctions licence".
+- 35.-(1) Paragraphs (2) to (4) apply to a licence (whether general or granted to a category of persons or to a particular person) which- - (a) was granted by the Treasury under section 17 of the Terrorist Asset-Freezing etc. Act 2010(a) authorising conduct in relation to a person ("P") which would be prohibited under that Act, - (b) was in effect immediately before the relevant date, and - (c) authorises conduct which would (on and after the relevant date, and in the absence of paragraphs (2) to (4)) be prohibited under Part 3 (Finance), and such a licence is referred to in this regulation as "an existing financial sanctions licence".

-- (2) An existing financial sanctions licence which authorises an act which would otherwise be prohibited has effect on and after the relevant date as if it had been issued by the Treasury under regulation 20(1) (Treasury licences). - (3) Any reference in an existing financial sanctions licence to the 2012 Regulations is to be treated on and after the relevant date as a reference to these Regulations. - (4) Any reference in an existing financial sanctions licence to a prohibition in- - (a) the 2012 Regulations, or - (b) the EU Guinea-Bissau Regulation, is to be treated on and after the relevant date as a reference to the corresponding prohibition in Part 3

-- (5) Paragraph (6) applies where- - (a) an application for a licence, or for the variation of a licence, under the 2012 Regulations was made before the relevant date, - (b) the application is for the authorisation of conduct which would (on and after the relevant date) be prohibited under Part 3, and - (c) a decision to grant or refuse the application has not been made before that date.
+- (2) An existing financial sanctions licence has effect on and after the relevant date as if it had been issued by the Treasury under regulation 19(1) (treasury licences). - (3) Any reference in an existing financial sanctions licence to the Terrorist Asset-Freezing etc. Act 2010 is to be treated on and after the relevant date as a reference to these Regulations. - (4) Any reference in an existing financial sanctions licence to a prohibition in the Terrorist Asset-Freezing etc. Act 2010, is to be treated on and after the relevant date as a reference to the corresponding prohibition in Part 3 (Finance). - (5) Paragraph (6) applies where- - (a) an application for a licence, or for the variation of a licence, under the Terrorist Asset-Freezing etc. Act 2010, was made before the relevant date; - (b) the application is for the authorisation of conduct which would (on and after the relevant date) be prohibited under Part 3, and